go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 the `custom` folder from the running directory, but may be different if your build has set this differently.
 This is the central place to override configuration settings, templates, etc. You can check the `CustomPath` using `gitea help`.
-You can also find the path on the _Configuration_ tab in the _Site Administrator_ page.
+You can also find the path on the _Configuration_ tab in the _Site Administration_ page.
 You can override the `CustomPath` by setting either the `GITEA_CUSTOM` environment variable or by using the `--custom-path` option on the `gitea` binary.
 (The option will override the environment variable.)